awsdocs/amazon-rds-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ## Using the Amazon RDS console<a name="security_iam_id-based-policy-examples-console"></a>

 To access the Amazon RDS console, you must have a minimum set of permissions\.
 These permissions must allow you to list and view details about the Amazon RDS resources in your AWS account\.
-If you create an identity\-based policy that is more restrictive than the minimum required permissions, the console won't function as intended for entities \(IAM users or roles\) with that policy\.
+If you create an identity\-based policy that is more restrictive than the minimum required permissions, the console won't function as intended for entities \(users or roles\) with that policy\.

 You don't need to allow minimum console permissions for users that are making calls only to the AWS CLI or the AWS API\.
 Instead, allow access to only the actions that match the API operation that you're trying to perform\.